 In 1814, Norwegians resisted the cession of their country to Sweden and adopted a new constitution.
 Sweden then invaded Norway but agreed to let Norway keep its constitution in return for accepting the union under a Swedish king.
 Rising nationalism throughout the 19th century led to a 1905 referendum granting Norway independence.

-During the World War II, was invaded by Germany.
 Discovery of oil and gas in adjacent waters in the late 1960s boosted Norway's economic fortunes.
 The current focus is on containing spending on the extensive welfare system and planning for the time when petroleum reserves are depleted.
 In referenda held in 1972 and 1994, Norway rejected joining the EU.
+The capital is Oslo

 Administrative divisions: 219 provinces (fylker, singular - fylke); Akershus, Aust-Agder, Buskerud, Finnmark, Hedmark, Hordaland, More og Romsdal, Nordland, Nord-Trondelag, Oppland, Oslo, Ostfold, Rogaland, Sogn og Fjordane, Sor-Trondelag, Telemark, Troms, Vest-Agder, Vestfold.